msu-ssc/lems-anechoic/README.md

 The spec-an is controlled via GPIB, which requires a bunch of drivers that you need to install manually.
 - Install [NI-Visa](bin/ni-visa_23.5_online.exe).
 - Reboot computer.
 - Install Keysight Instrument Control Bundle.
 A current link is [here](https://www.keysight.com/us/en/lib/software-detail/computer-software/keysight-instrument-control-bundle-download-1184883.html), but it might expire.
 You can Google for the current link.
+Specifically, install the "IO Libraries Suite" with the GUI.
 - Reboot computer.
 - Run the program "Keysight Connection Expert" to confirm that you can see any attached GPIB device.